kzk/webhdfs/README.md

 Note that [gssapi](https://github.com/zenchild/gssapi) library must be available:

     client = WebHDFS::Client.new('hostname', 14000)
-    # or if want to using client delegation token with renew by 8 hours
+    # or if you want to use client delegation token with renewing per 8 hours
     client = WebHDFS::Client.new('hostname', 14000, username, nil, nil, nil, {}, 8)

     client.kerberos = true